Suggestions

 Statistics

 El abordaje anterior a la columna cervical es una técnica ampliamente utilizada en cirugía de columna.
 Aunque sus complicaciones más frecuentes afectan a estructuras vasculares, nerviosas o digestivas, también existe la posibilidad de lesionar vasos del sistema linfático, pudiendo causar complicaciones graves si no se diagnostican y tratan de forma precoz.
 Presentamos el caso de una mujer de 70 años, con antecedentes de artrodesis lumbar y prótesis C5-C6, intervenida mediante microdiscectomía anterior C7-T1 por abordaje derecho.
 Durante la disección, se identificó la fuga de líquido blanquecino denso compatible con quilo, tras la lesión de un vaso linfático.
 Se realizó ligadura con sutura y se colocó un drenaje prevertebral.
 Durante el postoperatorio desarrolló un hematoma leve en la zona acromioclavicular, sin colecciones cervicales.
-El drenaje fue retirado tras cuatro días de dieta absoluta, iniciándose dieta baja en grasas.
+El drenaje fue retirado tras 4 días de dieta absoluta, iniciándose dieta baja en grasas.
 La paciente fue dada de alta sin complicaciones.
-Tras cinco años de seguimiento no ha desarrollado ninguna complicación asociada.
-La fístula de quilo tras discectomía cervical anterior es una complicación infrecuente (0,02 %), debe sospecharse ante la presencia de líquido lechoso en la herida o el drenaje y/o acúmulo progresivo.
+Tras 5 años de seguimiento no ha desarrollado ninguna complicación asociada.
+La fístula de quilo tras discectomía cervical anterior es una complicación infrecuente (0,02%), debe sospecharse ante la presencia de líquido lechoso en la herida o el drenaje y/o acúmulo progresivo.
 Su diagnóstico precoz y el tratamiento adecuado son claves para evitar complicaciones mayores.
 El riesgo es mayor en abordajes izquierdos cercanos a C6 y derechos bajos (C7-T1), especialmente en presencia de variantes anatómicas.

 Palabras clave: